ZisenShao/WeRef/README.md

 # WeRef
 > ⚠️ **Important**
-> This is still an ongoing research project.
-More updates and the dataset will be added over the next few weeks.
+> The dataset will be added over the next few days.

 ## Overview